gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 > eaten great meals, gone to great bars, seen movies, played games, and talked
 > about our careers and the industry and our pasts and our futures, and all of
 > it was simply fucking gone.
 I could not remember any of it.
+>
 > To be clear — I do not mean I didn't remember what we did or what we talked
 > about.
 I mean that I literally had no memory of the events.
 To me it was like
 > it never happened.
 It was like he never visited.
 There was just an empty space
 > in my brain that had been overwritten by the stress and anxiety of Splinter
-> Cell. **Splinter Cell: Chaos Theory gave me brain damage.**[^8]
+> Cell. **Splinter Cell: Chaos Theory gave me brain damage.**[^9]

 Maybe Hocking got off easy.
-In 2016, a South Korean game developer was acknowledged to have "died from a work-related cause" after putting in months of intense overtime[^9].
+In 2016, a game developer at South Korean company Netmarble was acknowledged to have "died from a work-related cause" after putting in months of intense overtime[^10].

-> A bill passed by the Abe government that comes into effect this April will
-> impose an "overtime cap" on corporations — though it limits that amount to 100
-> hours per month per person (equivalent to five hours of overtime every working
-> day) making it an almost implicit condonement of conditions.

 Many in the game industry try to paint crunch as unavoidable, but we believe it is ultimately a story of poor planning and unreachable deadlines — and more